-A 'bow-tie' is a diagram help us understand the risk you are dealing with in just one, easy to understand the picture.
-The diagram is shaped like a bow-tie, creating a clear differentiation between reactive risk management and proactive.
+A 'bow-tie' is a graphical representation of the pathways from the causes of an event or risk to its consequences.
+The diagram is shaped like a bow-tie, creating a clear differentiation between reactive risk management and proactive

-It’s just not enough to simply identify risks they must also be managed, analysed, evaluated, monitored, and communicated to be managed: analyzed, evaluated, monitored and communicated.
+It is not enough to simply identify risks they must also be managed, analysed, evaluated, monitored, and communicated to be managed: analyzed, evaluated, monitored and communicated.
 Bow-Tie is a scenario-based risk management tool which helps PSM to accomplish these tasks and to answer questions like: “Where we are most exposed to risk?”, “are we equipped with enough (or too many!)
 Safety measures in place?”, “are our safety measures actually performing the way we have in view?”

 This is a risk assessment method.
 The bow-tie method helps to analyze and communicate how high-risk scenarios develop.

 The benefits of the Bow-Tie analysis include, but not limited to: